Instand/SolarSystem/README.md

 <br />

 ***Build for Windows/Android***<br />
-Clone project from repository, use IDE that supports .pro project, use Qt with version 5.10 or above, enjoy<br />
+- Clone project from repository, use IDE that supports .pro project, Qt with version 5.10 or above<br />
+- Use C++17 compiler kit<br />
+- Enjoy<br />
 <br />